MustardJoe/nasa-api-pt2/README.md

 also want this version to be react-based.

+11/20/2019
+site is live at https://boring-kepler-b775fe.netlify.com/ now working on adding date manipulation.  using library called 'moment'. seems very good/exactly what i need.  need to add repository field to package.json file.

 11/14/2019
 have a goodish version of my MVP.  needs polishing, hosting, brainstorming on further ideas (LL says user login would be nice) - but not too shabby also, (No data before 1995-6-20)